Abirii/Camara-Remote-Control/README.md

 After getting list of frames we perform iteration over the frames, and control the index of the list with the number of fingers that being held up.

-# Finger-counting
-Count how many fingers are being held up
+# Count how many fingers are being held up

 ![video1545480416](https://user-images.githubusercontent.com/40145410/50406760-26164b80-07d3-11e9-8bee-ccc3980f445a.gif)